Rapid COVID-19 testing comes to Fresno hospitals

-FRESNO, California (KGPE) — Saint Agnes Medical Center is helping suspected and positive COVID-19 patients faster thanks to a rapid response test able to churn results in less than an hour.
+FRESNO, California (KSEE) — Saint Agnes Medical Center is helping suspected and positive COVID-19 patients faster thanks to a rapid response test able to churn results in less than an hour.

 >> CLICK HERE FOR CONTINUING CORONAVIRUS COVERAGE